 Under federal regulations, employers can avoid complicated antidiscrimination testing by running “safe harbor 401(k) plans.”
 One component of a safe harbor is an employer matching contribution.

-If employers suspend their matching contributions, they will have to subject their plans to antidiscrimination testing, according to Alice Munnell of the Boston College Center for Retirement Research.
+If employers suspend their matching contributions, they will have to subject their plans to antidiscrimination testing, according to Alicia Munnell of the Boston College Center for Retirement Research.

 The Internal Revenue Service set the rules for match suspensions for “safe harbor plans” in a final rule that took effect in 2004.
 In addition to requiring antidiscrimination testing for employers that suspend the match, the IRS established match suspension notice requirements.
 Employers must give plan participants at least 30 days’ notice of a reduction in or elimination of a safe harbor match, and the notice must tell affected plan participants how to go about changing their own compensation deferral and employee contribution elections.